 You will need the following supplies to make your own name chart for your classroom.

 - Glue stick (if you are not using self-adhesive library pockets)

 - Name cards

-Next, type your student’s names on your address labels in the same font you will use for their name cards (more details about name cards can be found here) then add a small sticker next to each child’s name making sure there are no duplicates.
+Next, type your student’s names on your address labels in the same font you will use for their name cards (more details about name cards can be found here); add a small sticker next to each child’s name, making sure there are no duplicates.